MaximeFILIPPI/NavigationStackEX/README.md

     }

     func loadInfos()
     {
         if let profileData = navigator.data(for: "profile") as?
+String // <- Get it here
-String {
+        {
             name = profileData
         }